Azure-Samples/azure-ml-federated-learning/docs/provisioning/sandboxes.md

 - [Eyes-on sandboxes](#eyes-on-sandboxes) : a sandbox where you can debug your code, but the data is still accessible by the users of your subscription
 - [Eyes-off sandboxes](#eyes-off-sandboxes) : a sandbox where the data is kept in storages without public network access, and only accessible by the computes through a vnet
 - [Confidential VM sandboxes](#confidential-sandboxes) : a sandbox where the data is kept in storages without public network access, and only accessible by the computes through a vnet, and the computes are Confidential VMs
+- [Configurable sandboxes](#configurable-sandboxes) : at the root of our eyes-on/eyes-off sandboxes, these bicep scripts allow you to modify multiple parameters to fit your needs.

 <a style="color:red">All these sandboxes require you to be the Owner of an Azure resource group.</a> Without ownership, you will not be able to set the RBAC roles necessary for provisioning these sandboxes.
 Ask your subscription administrator for help.